pokkeerr/currency_converter_app/README.md

 ## Getting Started

-This project is Task for Digitinary Co. to imporve some experice and skills.
+This project is a Task for Digitinary Co. to improve some experience and skills.

-build with flutter freamWork (Dart)
+build with flutter (Dart freamWork)

 The project has tow end point resources :
 1- api.exchangerate-api.com